RockefellerArchiveCenter/fluxx_exporter/README.md

 This application logs to the console (stdout) as well as a file.
 Logging level and log file location can be configured with the `LOG_FILE`, `FILE_LOG_LEVEL` and `CONSOLE_LOG_LEVEL` settings in `config.py`.

+## User Management

+This application currently does not require authentication, however the Django Administration site (which allows configuration of Fluxx instances and S3 buckets) requires a login from a user with admin access.
+In the steps above, the superuser account that is created will provide access to this interface.

 ## License